Addax101/Azure-cli-commands/azure-cli-commands/network-security-groups/delete-nsg.md

 * Replace `myresourcegroup` with the name of the resource group your NSG is in, and `mynsg` with the name of your NSG.

 2. Confirm that you want to delete the NSG by entering `y` when prompted.
+> Congratulations!
+You have now deleted your NSG using the CLI.